Julie Dzerowicz

 Juliana Roma "Julie" Dzerowicz MP (/ˈdzɛrəwɪts/) is a Canadian politician.
-A member of the Liberal Party, she has represented the Toronto riding of Davenport in the House of Commons of Canada since her initial election in 2015, and was subsequently reelected in 2019 and in 2021.
+A member of the Liberal Party, she has represented the Toronto riding of Davenport in the House of Commons of Canada since her initial election in 2015, and was reelected in 2019, 2021, and 2025.
+She is a member of the NATO Parliamentary Assembly and serves as one of its vice presidents.
+Since 2025 she has also served at the Chair of the House of Commons Standing Committee on Citizenship and Immigration, and as the elected Chair of the Toronto Caucus of Liberal MPs.

-Education
+Early life and education

-Dzerowicz graduated from McGill University with a bachelor of commerce.
+Dzerowicz was born in Toronto, Ontario, to a Ukrainian father and a Mexican mother, Maria Amparo Lizarraga Zataran, from Recodo.
+She graduated from McGill University with a bachelor of commerce in 1994.
 She completed her final term at Institut Commercial de Nancy in France.
-She was heavily involved in leadership roles at McGill, and served as the vice-president internal of the Students' Society of McGill University.
-She received the Scarlet Key Award, which is awarded to "students who have demonstrated indubitable qualities of leadership, unselfishness and perseverance by their outstanding contributions to the McGill community."
+Dzerowicz was heavily involved in leadership roles at McGill, and served as the vice-president internal of the Students' Society of McGill University.

+She received the Scarlet Key Award in 1994, which is awarded to "students who have demonstrated indubitable qualities of leadership, unselfishness and perseverance by their outstanding contributions to the McGill community."

 After completing a master of business administration at the University of British Columbia (UBC), where she served on the UBC Senate, Dzerowicz finished her degree at the London Business School.

 Career

 Pre-2015

+Prior to seeking elected office, Dzerowicz worked in both the public service and the private sector.
+In the Ontario government, she served for approximately four years as a senior policy adviser, and in 2011 she worked as a chief of staff.

+She spent more than two decades in senior roles in investment banking, commercial banking, and biotechnology; while at the Bank of Montreal she contributed to the development and launch of Canada’s email money transfer service.

-In 2007, Dzerowicz co-founded an environment charity called Project Neutral.
-She was also a founding board member of JUMP Math, a non-profit numeracy program.
+In 2010, she co-founded Project Neutral, a Toronto non-profit that helps neighbourhoods measure and reduce carbon emissions.
+She was also a founding board member of JUMP Math, a Canadian charity promoting numeracy education.

-Prior to her election, Dzerowicz worked as the director of strategic planning and communication at the Bank of Montreal, as a senior political staffer to former provincial cabinet minister Gerry Phillips, as the vice-chair of the Platform Committee for the Ontario Liberal Party and in biotechnology.
+Dzerowicz was Vice-Chair of the Ontario Liberal Party’s 2011 platform committee.